Koenkk/zigbee2mqtt.io/docs/devices/MTV300E-UP.md

 The minimal value is `0` and the maximum value is `100`.

 ### NightLightStartingDelay (numeric)
 This attribute defines the time before the nightlight begin.
-This value is set in seconds..
+This value is set in seconds.
 Value can be found in the published state on the `NightLightStartingDelay` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"NightLightStartingDelay": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"NightLightStartingDelay": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `4294967294`.

 ### NightLightStartingBrightness (numeric)
 This attribute defines the dimming value at the start of the nightlight.
-This value is set in %..
+This value is set in %.
 Value can be found in the published state on the `NightLightStartingBrightness` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"NightLightStartingBrightness": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"NightLightStartingBrightness": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `100`.

 ### NightLightEndingBrightness (numeric)
 This attribute defines the dimming value at the last step of the nightlight.
 This attribute must be lower than 0x000D : Nightlight starting brightness.
-This value is set in %..
+This value is set in %.
 Value can be found in the published state on the `NightLightEndingBrightness` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"NightLightEndingBrightness": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"NightLightEndingBrightness": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `100`.

 ### NightLightRampTime (numeric)
 This attribute defines the ramp duration of the nightlight.
 The ramp is running after the end of the starting delay and until the ending bright is reached.
-This value is set in seconds..
+This value is set in seconds.
 Value can be found in the published state on the `NightLightRampTime` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"NightLightRampTime": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"NightLightRampTime": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `86400000`.

 ### NightLightOnTime (numeric)
 This attribute defines the total duration of the nightlight.
 It must not be lower than 0x000F : Nightlight ramp time.
-This value is set in seconds..
+This value is set in seconds.
 Value can be found in the published state on the `NightLightOnTime` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"NightLightOnTime": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"NightLightOnTime": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `4233600`.

 ### FavoritePosition1 (numeric)
 This attribute defines the value of the favorite position 1.
-This value is set in %..
+This value is set in %.
 Value can be found in the published state on the `FavoritePosition1` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"FavoritePosition1": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"FavoritePosition1": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `100`.

 ### FavoritePosition2 (numeric)
 This attribute defines the value of the favorite position 2.
-This value is set in %..
+This value is set in %.
 Value can be found in the published state on the `FavoritePosition2` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"FavoritePosition2": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"FavoritePosition2": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `100`.

 ### FavoritePosition3 (numeric)
 This attribute defines the value of the favorite position 3.
-This value is set in %..
+This value is set in %.
 Value can be found in the published state on the `FavoritePosition3` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"FavoritePosition3": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"FavoritePosition3": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `100`.

 ### StepControllerMode (binary)
 This attribute enables or disables the 2-step controller mode.
 This mode enable product to run without any ramp before and after ON or OFF.
-It acts like a relay..
+It acts like a relay.
 Value can be found in the published state on the `StepControllerMode` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"StepControllerMode": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"StepControllerMode": NEW_VALUE}`.
 If value equals `ON` stepControllerMode is ON, if `OFF` OFF.

 ### MemoryPositionMode (binary)
-This attribute enables or disables the memory position mode at first push button release. .
+This attribute enables or disables the memory position mode at first push button release.
 Value can be found in the published state on the `MemoryPositionMode` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"MemoryPositionMode": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"MemoryPositionMode": NEW_VALUE}`.
 If value equals `ON` memoryPositionMode is ON, if `OFF` OFF.

 ### StepDown (numeric)
 This attribute defines the value of each step during a dimming down.
-This value is set in %..
+This value is set in %.
 Value can be found in the published state on the `StepDown` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"StepDown": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"StepDown": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `100`.

 ### StepContinuous (numeric)
 This attribute defines the value of each step during a dimming loop.
-This value is set in %..
+This value is set in %.
 Value can be found in the published state on the `StepContinuous` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"StepContinuous": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"StepContinuous": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `100`.

 ### StepNightLigth (numeric)
 This attribute defines the value of each step during the ramp down of the nightlight mode.
-This value is set in %..
+This value is set in %.
 Value can be found in the published state on the `StepNightLigth` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"StepNightLigth": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"StepNightLigth": NEW_VALUE}`.